Kirschzelle/recommender_systems/README.md

 python manage.py run_all
 ```

+This will prompt you to delete all existing movies.
+Type 'yes'.
 If you want to fetch missing movie posters from the internet, do the following:

 1. Export your TMDB API key: